nightblade9/SonicBoom/README.md

 ## Sonic Boom

-Sonic Boom is a cross-platform, minimal, open-source .NET audio library created to replace the no-longer-maintained [NAudio](https://github.com/naudio/NAudio).
+Sonic Boom is a cross-platform, minimal, open-source .NET audio library created as a lightweight replacement for the fantastic but no-longer-maintained [NAudio](https://github.com/naudio/NAudio).
+The goal is to foster a community project, so those of us who depend on this library can keep improving it.

 ## Features